Stewart County, Tennessee: Geography

 According to the U.S. Census Bureau, the county has a total area of 493 sqmi, of which 459 sqmi is land and 34 sqmi (6.8%) is water.
 The county lies in a rugged section of the northwestern Highland Rim.
 The Cumberland River (part of Lake Barkley) traverses the county.
 The Tennessee River (part of Kentucky Lake) provides the county's border with Henry County to the west.

 Federal and state agencies control nearly 44% of the land in the county.

-Unlike most of Tennessee, a sizable part of northern Stewart County is outside of the Sun Belt due to a past error surveying the northern border of Middle and East Tennessee.
-The Sun Belt is defined by the Kinder Institute as being south of 36°30'N latitude, which was intended to be the northern border of Tennessee and is the actual northern border of West Tennessee.